SWPSCO/nockster/README.md

 - Firmware image is placed at `0x10000` with a 3 MB ceiling.
 - `make flash` updates firmware without touching NVS; use `make flash-wipe` when you really need a factory reset.

-## Commands
-- Provision from scratch: `make flash-wipe`, then `siger-cli seed --port /dev/ttyACM0 --mnemonic "..." --pin 1234`.
-- Firmware update: `make flash` (seed stays put).
-- Sanity check after flashing: `siger-cli info --port /dev/ttyACM0` followed by a lock/unlock cycle to confirm the seed loads from NVS.
-- Other shortcuts:
-  - `make fw` builds the ESP32-S3 image, `make monitor` tails the serial console.
-  - `make wasm` rebuilds the web bundle (`crates/siger-wasm/pkg`) for the browser client.
-  - `make cli` and `make core` keep the host tooling and shared library honest between firmware iterations.

-## Notes
-- NVS data is AES-256-GCM encrypted with a key derived from the PIN; dumping flash without the PIN is useless.
-- The wasm build no longer shells out signatures — the browser now recomputes `tx_id`, jams the signed noun, and hands back a consumable `.tx`.

 #### Partitions

 | Address | Size  | Type       | Purpose                        |